jsgoupil/quickbooks-sync/README.md

 }
 ```

-The 3 generic classes are provided by the QbXml NuGet package.
-You associate the request, response and the object that would be returned with a response.
+The 2 generic classes are provided by the QbXml NuGet package.
+You associate the request and the response.
+They implement `QbRequest` and `QbResponse`.

 ### Step 4.1.
 Creating a step with an iterator ###
 When you make a request to the QuickBooks database, you might receive hundreds of objects back.
 Your server or the database won't be able to handle that many; you have to break the query into batches.
 We have everything handled for you, but we need to save another state to the database.
 Instead of deriving from `StepQueryResponseBase`, you have to derive from `StepQueryWithIterator` and implement 2 methods.